ClickHouse/ClickHouse/docs/en/sql-reference/statements/explain.md

           ReadFromStorage (SystemNumbers)
 ```

+!!! note "Note"
+  Step and query cost estimation is not supported.

 ### EXPLAIN PIPELINE {#explain-pipeline}

 Settings:

--   `header` — print header for each output port.
+-   `header` — Print header for each output port.
 Default: 0.
--   `graph` — use DOT graph description language.
+-   `graph` — Use DOT graph description language.
 Default: 0.
--   `compact` — print graph in compact mode if graph is enabled.
+-   `compact` — Print graph in compact mode if graph is enabled.
 Default: 1.

 Example: